The Son as Bridegroom

 Romans 7:1–6 provides the legal mechanism that makes the transition from the old covenant marriage to the new one lawful.
 Paul writes that a married woman is bound to her husband as long as he lives.
 If the husband dies, she is released from the marriage law and is free to belong to another.

-Step by step: the old marriage between Yahuah and Israel was broken by Israel’s unfaithfulness.
-Yahuah issued a certificate of divorce.
+Here is the logic, step by step.
+The old marriage covenant between Yahuah and Israel was broken by Israel’s unfaithfulness.
+Yahuah, the Husband, issued a certificate of divorce.
 But Deuteronomy 24 says the old husband cannot take her back.
 So how does a new marriage begin?

 The High Priest Can Only Marry a Virgin